Gorgeous aged brick fireplace from Jacquelyn Clark

 Richard and I both miss having a fireplace, especially in this cold January season.
 It’s probably the one thing we wish for most in this flat, other than a second bedroom.
 We would probably rather have a working open fireplace than a dishwasher!!
 We can tell where a fireplace used to live in our flat, because of the vent down by the baseboard.
 Curse whoever ripped it out!!!

-Here’s a list of my favorites, both expensive (in case you’re the type with oodles of cash to blow on silly things – lucky you ;)) and less so.
-It’s my new favorite thing to have on a mantle, which I don’t have… yet.
+Here’s a list of my favourites, both expensive (in case you’re the type with oodles of cash to blow on silly things – lucky you ;)) and less so.
+It’s my new favourite thing to have on a mantle, which I don’t have… yet.
 Someday, we will buy a house and it WILL have a fireplace.
 Honestly, that’s non-negotiable for us.

 built-in wood and blanket storage from Heather Bullard

 But other than match strikers, I often find myself looking at wood storage.
 I love a good built-in storage option, but if that isn’t available, there are some really great containers.
 You can get racks that sort of mimic the built-in look or baskets… or even copper pots!